Menopause Hormone Therapy is now available in California and Florida with more states coming soon!

 That frustrating mental fuzziness comes from the same hormonal shifts causing your other symptoms.
 When estrogen and progesterone fluctuate, the effect goes beyond triggering hot flashes to interfere with memory, concentration, and how you function, leaving you feeling like you’re walking through life in a haze.

 The good news is you’re not powerless against brain fog.
-While you can’t stop hormonal fluctuations, you can manage cognitive symptoms during this transition.
+While you can’t stop hormonal fluctuations, you can manage cognitive symptoms during this transition and beyond.
 We’ll help you understand what brain fog is, what the timeline looks like, what the symptoms feel like, and how to take control with a few strategies.

 What is menopause brain fog?